-For more than 15 years, Sirix has helped thousands of organizations secure their outside perimeters.
+For more than 15 years, Sirix has helped hundreds of organizations secure their outside perimeters.
 If you want to maximize your business’s protection against crimes, you will appreciate these 8 actionable video surveillance tips.

 Let’s get right into it.